ShadowThePatriot/Timed-Discord-Selfbot/README.md

-# Discord-Selfbot
+# Timed-Discord-Selfbot
-Discord Bot to send any text at prewritten intervals
+Discord SelfBot to send any text at prewritten intervals

 # WARNING
 This is AGAINST the Discord Terms of Service.
 Use of this project is not recommended as you might be banned from discord for using it.
 YOU HAVE BEEN WARNED, I WILL ACCEPT NO LIABILITY FOR ANY DISCORD BANS.